 5.)
 The video servers!
 Warning: DON’T HOST THEM ON YOUR SITE.

 Don’t host the content on the site cos that’s iiillegaaaaal, so put them up on other servers or have other people submitting user content to you from their servers, which is way more legal!
-We use Google Drive, Openload, Streamango, (the latter two you need to sandbox so that they don’t show popups) and eventually other traditional non-related servers to host the content.
+We use Google Drive, PeerTube, DTube, MP4Upload, other sources, and eventually other traditional non-related servers to host the content.
 (Keep in mind that there’s a difference between hosting and linking.
 Putting up the embeds is just linking.
-Actually having the actual content on your site is really bad.)
+Having the actual content on your site’s server is really bad.)

 6.)
 Build your prototype!